 Introduces the roles and perspectives of clinical mental health counselors.
 Focuses on the professional knowledge base, skills and practices that are essential for counseling in a wide variety of clinical mental health settings.
 Introduces mental health delivery models and concepts, prevention strategies, interventions with target populations, crisis intervention, disaster responses and interventions for clients with mental disorders and their families.
 Prereq: COUN 6000.

 Covers the ethical foundations and standards of the counseling profession.
-Focuses on how to apply ethical standards and legal and professional guidelines to situations faced by counselors in educational and clinical mental health counseling settings.
-Issues relevant to training, credentialing and professional issues in the field of counseling are discussed.
+Focuses on how to apply ethical standards and legal and professional guidelines to situations faced by counselors in clinical mental health counseling settings.
+Discusses issues relevant to training, credentialing and professional issues in the field of counseling.
 Prereq: COUN 6000.

 COUN 6020.
 Life-Span Human Development.
 3 cr. hrs.